puppetlabs-toy-chest/puppetserver-memmeasure/README.md

   environment within a jruby instance.
 If not specified and the scenario requests catalogs, `4` catalogs will be requested.

-* `-e | --environment-timeout ENV_TIMEOUT` - Prior to running the scenario,
+* `-e | --environment-name ENV_NAME` - For a relevant scenario, specifies the
-  configure a 'puppet.conf' file in the directory referenced by the `jruby-puppet.master-conf-dir` setting from the Puppet Server / Trapperkeeper configuration file.
-If not specified, the `environment_timeout` will be set to `unlimited`.
+  base environment name that the scenario should use.
+If not specified, `production` will be used as the base environment name.

 * `-j | --num-containers NUM_CONTAINERS` - For a relevant scenario, specifies
   the number of JRuby ScriptingContainers that the scenario should create.
 If not specified and the scenario creates containers, `4` containers will be created.

-* `-n | --node-name NODE_NAME` - For a relevant scenario, specifies the node
+* `-n | --node-names NODE_NAMES` - For a relevant scenario, specifies the node
-  name that the scenario should use (e.g., when requesting a catalog for the node).
+  name(s) that the scenario should use (e.g., when requesting a catalog for the node).
+When multiple names are desired, the names should be delimited by a comma.
+For example, a value of `small,empty` would configure the scenario to perform a catalog compilation for a `small` node separately from that for an `empty` node.
 If not specified and the scenario uses a node name, `small` will be used as the default.

 * `-o | --output-dir OUTPUT_DIR` - The directory under which the output (memory
   snapshots, etc.) of the tool will be written.
 This setting is optional.
 If it is not specified, output will be written under a base directory in the repo clone called "./target/mem-measure".

+* `-r | --num-environments NUM_ENVIRONMENTS` - For a relevant scenario,
+  specifies the number of environments that the scenario should create / compile catalogs within.
+If not specified, `4` environments will be used.

 * `-s | --scenario-ns SCENARIO_NS` - Namespace of the scenario that should be
   executed.
 Relates to the subpath of the scenario implementation's Clojure namespace.
 To execute the scenario in the Clojure